cferdinandi/adventure/content/rules.md

 <div class="list-spaced-small">
 {{%md%}}
-- **Name & Appearance.** You can be anyone you want to be in adventure: an elf with flowers for hair, a fairy pirate, a robot knight, a dragonfly in a straw hat.
+- **Name & Description.** You can be anyone you want to be in adventure: an elf wizard, a fairy tinkerer, a space cowboy, a dragonfly spy.
+Be anything you want.
-- **Gift or Talent.** What makes your character unique?
+- **Skills & Abilities.** What makes your character unique?
 Can they breath fire or fly?
 Are they experts at elemental magic or illusions?
 Are they a skilled archer?
-- **Goal or Passion.** What does your character want most in life?
-Do they strive to vanquish evil?
-Open an animal sanctuary?
-Explore a distant land?
-- **Item with a Story.** What's your character's most prized possession, and why?
-How long have they had it?
-Where did they get it?
-What's the story behind it?
-- **Stuff.** Each character starts the game with a weapon or wand, rope, water, food, a few coins, and one healing potion.
+- **Stuff.** Each character starts the game with rope, water, food, a few coins, one healing potion, and a personal item with a story behind it.
 You'll find more in your travels.
 {{%/md%}}
 </div>